elliewix/IS-452-Spring2019/installation_directions.md

 ### Give it a test

 After Anaconda has finished, restart your computer.
 Now we’ll test that everything worked.
-You’ll be using Anaconda the entire class, but it’ll be somewhat invisible to you.
+You’ll be using Anaconda (you will see it in Pycharm as, "CONDA") the entire class, but it’ll be somewhat invisible to you.

 ### Step 1: Open your command line